 Locally grown fruit anywhere in Mexico is cheap, but often especially cheap in mercados (open-stall community markets).
 An avocado in the Patzcuaro outdoor market is 3 cents; at the same time in Colorado, an avocado was $1.39.

 Street food is super cheap; stock your backpack with mercado-bought fruit and veggies for breakfast while having a terrific culinary adventure for main meals.

 - Fifty cents for an ear of roasted corn from a street vendor is top dollar; you can get a tamale for 35 cents.

 - You can buy a big plate of hot carbs for a buck in the mercados—you have to get off any city's beaten path, even by one block.

 Use Public Transportation to Save

 In-country transportation is cheap, provided you use local buses.
 It's just 40 cents for an Acapulco bus down the main strip (50 cents if it's air-conditioned), for instance, which makes getting around within cities exceptionally inexpensive.

-Beer and booze in Mexico aren't nearly as cheap as is usually assumed -- expect to spend a dollar or $1.50 for a bottle of beer in a bar.
-Bottles of booze are only about 10% less than they are in the US.
+Beer and alcohol in Mexico aren't nearly as cheap as is usually assumed—expect to spend a dollar or $1.50 for a bottle of beer in a bar.
+Bottles of alcohol are only about 10% less than they are in the US.
 Beer is perhaps two-thirds of the price in the US if bought in a grocery store.

 If you're trying to travel as cheaply as possible in Mexico, you can save money on your accommodation fairly easily.
 You can camp on some of the beaches for free, but you should never assume without first asking a local if it's possible.
 Camping on a beautiful Tulum beach with access to a bathroom is $3; a very nice hostel in Cancun with breakfast is about $15.